SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The OAT gene provides instructions for making the enzyme ornithine aminotransferase.
+The OAT gene provides instructions for making an enzyme called ornithine aminotransferase (OAT).
 This enzyme is active in the energy-producing centers of cells (mitochondria), where it helps break down a molecule called ornithine.
-Ornithine is involved in the urea cycle, which processes excess nitrogen (in the form of ammonia) that is generated when protein is broken down by the body.
+Ornithine is involved in the urea cycle, which gets rid of the excess nitrogen (in the form of ammonia) that is made when proteins are broken down to provide energy.

-In addition to its role in the urea cycle, ornithine participates in several reactions that help ensure the proper balance of protein building blocks (amino acids) in the body.
+In addition to its role in the urea cycle, ornithine helps ensure the proper balance of protein building blocks (amino acids) in the body.
 This balance is important because a specific sequence of amino acids is required to build each of the many different proteins needed for the body's functions.
-The ornithine aminotransferase enzyme helps convert ornithine into another molecule called pyrroline-5-carboxylate (P5C).
-P5C can be converted into the amino acids glutamate and proline.
+OAT allows ornithine to be converted into another molecule called pyrroline-5-carboxylate (P5C).
+P5C can be converted into the amino acids proline and glutamate.

 Health Conditions Related to Genetic Changes